Updated: Mar 18

 Our SBM Master Plan categorises all the past exam questions by topic to make it easy to practice lots of questions on the same topic.

-Once you are scoring 60% on each topic you should then start sitting full mock exams so that you can recreate the exam experience in full.
+Once you have mastered each topic you should then start sitting full mock exams so that you can recreate the exam experience in full.

 Tip 4 – Structure your open book notes so that they can be used effectively and time-efficiently in the exam